Turtles need UVB light to warm up, dry their shell, and to soak up UV rays. Here is what you need to know about UVB lights for turtles.

 Both of these bulbs are fantastic choices, and you really can’t go wrong with either.

-For a more in-depth guide to UV light bulbs, check out this article.
+For a more in-depth guide to UV light bulbs, check out my article on the best turtle light bulb.

 The Zoo Med bulbs don’t produce as much UV-B light as the Mega-Ray but they still produce enough for your turtle, and will typically last around a year before needing a replacement.
 This is quite exceptional for UV lights in my experience.